On global solutions to a viscous compressible two-fluid model with unconstrained transition to single-phase flow in three dimensions: The vanishing of the artificial viscosity

 \end{corollary}

 With (\ref{1-r1})-(\ref{1-r5}) and Lemma \ref{le:h-inofrho} and Corollary \ref{cor4.2}, we are able to pass to the limits as $\epsilon\rightarrow0^+$.
 Before doing this, we need to dress the approximate solution constructed in Proposition \ref{0-le:aweak solution} in the lower subscript ``$\epsilon$" for fixed $\delta>0$, i.e., $(\rho_\epsilon,n_\epsilon, u_\epsilon)$.
-Then letting $\epsilon\rightarrow0^+$ (take the subsequence if necessary), we have \be \ee and $\rho,n\ge0$, where the limit $(\rho, n, u)$ solves the following system in the sense of distribution on $Q_T$ for any $T>0$:
+Then letting $\epsilon\rightarrow0^+$ (taking a subsequence if necessary), we have \be \ee and $\rho,n\ge0$, where the limit $(\rho, n, u)$ solves the following system in the sense of distribution on $Q_T$ for any $T>0$:

 with initial and boundary condition \be \big(\rho, n,(\rho+n) u\big)|_{t=0}=(\rho_{0,\delta},n_{0,\delta},M_{0,\delta}), \ee \be u|_{\partial\Omega}=0, \ee where $\overline{f(t,x)}$ denotes the weak limit of $f_{\epsilon}(t,x)$ as $\epsilon\to0.$